PhilippeW83440/CarND-MPC-Project/README.md

 This project deals with the last stage of an autonomous driving pipeline: the control module.
 The input to the control module will be provided by the output of the path planning module via a set of waypoints to follow as close as possible.
-The control module will have to provide the actuators commands (in our case steering angle and throttling; acceleration or deceleration) so that the automated driving comply to a set of rules:
+The control module will have to provide the actuators commands (in our case steering angle and throttling; acceleration or deceleration) so that the automated driving comply with a set of rules:
 * follow the planned waypoints as close as possible
 * drives smoothly
 * try to adjust the speed: as fast as a configurable reference when possible and driving more slowly during curves